CNuge/go-fasta/README.md

 # go-fasta
 ## Command line based fasta housekeeping (merge, split, sort and summarize), also queries NCBI to obtain fasta files with sequence corresponding to given accession numbers.

-# UNDER CONSTRUCTION - library works but I'm still working on documentation!
-Still TO DO:
-- make the travis.yml file and have the build pass
-- summary file throw warning if there are non ATGCN bp in the sequences
-- alphabetize order goes SAC1, SAC10, SAC2..... need to get proper numeric ordering!

 ## What is in the repository?

 ## 1. go-fasta program
-This program is controlled through a series of user specified command line options which allow for:
+The go-fasta command line executable file provides the ability to efficiently execute common fasta file housekeeping tasks.
+The program uses concurrency to speed up process execution where possible. go-fasta is controlled through a series of user specified command line options which allow for:
-* fasta file merger
+* fasta file merger (`-m`)
-* fasta file splitting
+* fasta file splitting (`-s`)
-* fasta file creation from NCBI query
+* fasta file creation from NCBI query (`-n`)
-* fasta file summary
+* fasta file summary (`-summary`)
-* fasta file sorting
+* fasta file sorting (`-a`)
 This functionality is controlled by the following command line flags (example use cases given).

 ### `-m` Merge Fasta files